tonnyCAPTAIN/tonnyCAPTAIN/README.md

 - 👋 Hi, I’m @tonnyCAPTAIN
-- 👀 I’m interested in web developmet
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning django web framework
+- 🌱 backend  web developer
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me tonnycaptain7@gmail.com